 - Mini Chocolate Chip.
 If you want your crunch a little sweeter, go for mini chocolate chips.

 - Toasted Almonds.
 Add a nutty crunch with some toasted almonds (or hazelnuts!)

 - Fresh Mint Leaves.
 A pretty pop of green adds such a lovely look!

 FAQ + TIPS & TRICKS FOR PERFECT VEGAN CHOCOLATE PUDDING:

 WHAT MILK CAN YOU USE FOR DAIRY-FREE CHOCOLATE PUDDING?
 I like using a combination of almond and coconut milk since it prevents either flavor from overpowering the chocolate and the coconut milk lends a nice richness.
-You can substitute other dairy-free milks, but know that if you’re skipping the coconut milk, your end result will be a bit thinner.
-If you’re not dairy-free, you can also use cow’s milk in the same proportions (the more skim the milk, the thinner the pudding).
+You can substitute other dairy-free milk (like soy milk, cashew milk, or oat milk), but know that if you’re skipping the coconut milk, your end result will be a bit thinner.
+If you’re not dairy-free, you can also use dairy milk in the same proportions (the more skim the milk, the thinner the pudding).

 ARROWROOT VS CORNSTARCH.
 You can use cornstarch instead of arrowroot if you like here.
-Arrowroot is a grain-free starch that’s common in allergy-free and paleo cooking.
-I like it here because it gives such a gorgeous texture, but if you’re a cornstarch fan, go for it!
+Arrowroot powder is a grain-free starch that’s common in allergy-free and paleo cooking.
+I like it here because it gives such a gorgeous texture, but if you’re a corn starch fan, go for it!
 (Note: for paleo chocolate pudding, be sure to use the arrowroot option!)